PLAYER DEVELOPMENT

 Our coaches support the development of our players

-A basic checklist of what may or may not be important for you team to be aware of as they go ito the season, when we say not important we mean so may be and may not be specific to the age group of your players.
+A basic checklist of what is important for your team to be aware of as they go into the season, dependant on their age group and skill level.

 All focus can’t just be on game and all cannot just be skills, even in the older age groups where we fall more into game situational and structure in our sessions we still need to make sure we are working hard to improve the players as individuals.

-2. Make it a positive environment for your players.
+Make it a positive environment for your players

 For many, the impact you have on your players especially in younger age groups is massively influential.
 Away from the basketball court, check back with your players in 20 years to see what kind of people they are, that will be an assessment of yourself as a coach, not your win/loss record.